What does financial freedom mean to you? Does it mean you have to be debt free? CFP® professional Tyler Dolan helps you find your own definition.

 What does financial freedom mean to you?

-Last year, Society of Grownups participated in a live credit chat about financial freedom with Experian, and that was our opening question.
+Last year, Society of Grownups participated in a live credit chat with Experian, and that was our opening question.
 The resounding response from Grownups all over?
 Financial freedom equals being debt-free.

 We hear you loud and clear: So many of us feel the full weight of debt on our shoulders.
 I get it, too: I have student loan debt and a mortgage.
 It can be intimidating to look at those balances.